josefadamcik/josefadamcik.cz/_posts/2024-04-20-every-wednesday-we-roll-zine.md

 summary: "The Berlin RPG group I happen to be member of celebrated its second birthday and released a small zine written by some of the members.
 My contributtion is part of the zine as well."
 ---

-I haven mentioned the group I started playing with last year in my previous post.
+I have mentioned the group I started playing with last year in [my previous post][berlingroup].
 Since the beginning of the year, I've had a blast playing around 15 games with the group, and I ran three games myself (two games of Mothership and one of Alien RPG).

 The group celebrated two years of its existence in April.
-Yes, there was a party, and yes, there were gamesnd.
+Yes, there was a party, and yes, there were games.
 We also published a zine called [Every Wednesday WE roll volume 2 (You can grab it for free on itch)][ewwr2].
 It's the second issue; the first one was released last year and is [also available on itch][ewwr].

 {% responsive_image path: images/zine/PXL_20240420_155117702.jpg  alt:"" figcaption: "Every Wednesday WE roll volume 2" class:'imgmw400' %}